tmarkec/take_a_hike/TESTING.md

 | &check; | User information is displayed to the user
 | &check; | Input fields are provided for the user to change his details
 | &check; | Extra fields for Bio and Image are provided
-| &check; | Two buttons bellow the for work as expected
+| &check; | Two buttons for update and delete profile are displayed

 | Status | **Profile page Update**